rotationalio/rotational.io/content/en/blog/2022-05-16-marshaling-go-enums-to-and-from-json.md

 }
 ```

 Then a copy of the value is passed into the `UnmarshalJSON` method and the original variable is not modified.
-This means that the `Suit` on the card you're trying to unmarshal will remain zero valued:
+This means that the `Suit` on the card you're trying to unmarshal will remain zero-valued:

 ```go
 card := &Card{}